GitFather47/IEEE-login-page/README.md

-# Ieee login page
- Here's a rewritten version of the `README.md` tailored to your project:

----

 # IEEE AIUB Student Branch Login Page

 This is a login page project for the **IEEE AIUB Student Branch** built using **Next.js**, **Shadcn UI**, and **Tailwind CSS**.